abapGit/abapGit/docs/other-background-mode.md

 ### Defining a Job

 * To periodically run the background logic, you can define a job with transaction `SM36`.
-* Create a step for program `ZABAPGIT`.
+* Create a step for program `ZABAPGIT` (or `ZABAPGIT_STANDALONE`, depending on which version of abapGit you are using).
 This will execute all defined background activities.
 * You can check the log of the job with transaction `SM37`